EsriDE/typescript-widget-templates/templates/Simple_With_Settings/Readme.md

 - Use the ReadmeTemplate.md in this sample as a template for your Readme.md.
 Every widget should have a Readme.md!

 ## Compatibility
-Created and tested for Web AppBuilder 2.4, 2.5, 2.6
+Created and tested for 2D apps in Web AppBuilder 2.4, 2.5, 2.6

 ## Dependencies